pulibrary/figgy/README.md

 ## Language Dependencies

+For asdf users `./bin/setup` will ensure that required languages are installed at the right versions.
+(See note on java, below)

-Figgy provides a `.tool-versions` file -- consule this file for required languages and their current versions. `asdf` users should ensure all plugins listed there are installed:
+Otherwise consult `.tool-versions` for required languages and their current versions.

-`$ asdf plugin-add ruby`
-`$ asdf plugin-add nodejs`
-`$ asdf plugin-add java`

-and then run `asdf install`.

 ### Java via ASDF on Mac
 You need to add the following line to your `~/.asdfrc` file: